 Can students access the toolbar on tablets and phones?

-No, the accessibility toolbar is not currently available on mobile devices or tablets.
+Read Aloud is currently available on mobile devices and tablets.